 - Vote for your favorite entry in the Container Gardening Competition

-- Pot your own flower at the Flower Power tent
+- Plant Seeds at the Flower Power tent

 - Check out VCU’s Bug Lab table and touch real live insects!

-- Practical advice for Mosquito Control around the home
+- Receive practical advice for mosquito control around the home

 - See inside sealed observation bee hives with Rockwood Park Backyard Beekeepers